Man shot dead by police in 'pre-planned operation' near M62 motorway

-A man has been shot dead by police during an operation in West Yorkshire.
+A man has been shot dead by police during a “pre-planned operation” in West Yorkshire in which a total of five people were arrested.

+Three people were arrested at the scene of the shooting and another two people were arrested in a related incident in Bradford, police confirmed this morning.

-The force said it had informed the Independent Police Complaints Commission and was "fully co-operating" with the watchdog's investigators.
+The Independent Police Complaints Commission has been informed as a matter of course, and the force says it is “fully co-operating” with the watchdog's investigation.

 A police spokesman said: “Around 6pm this evening (Monday January 2), during a pre-planned policing operation near to the M62 in Huddersfield a police firearm was discharged and a man has died.